ALavault/alavault.github.io/_posts/2020-07-13-mixing_tuto_5_compressor.md

 The sidechain circuit of a compressor if the union of the enveloppe detector and the gain control circuit.
 It also means we can control the compressor based on another signal.

 *Sidechain (No sidechain)* : default state.
 The signal compressed by the compressor is the signal entering it.
-If another channel was selected, the gain reduction would be induced by this auxilary channel.
+If another channel was selected, the gain reduction would be induced by this auxiliary channel.

-*Lowcut/Highcut* : sometimes, it is undesirable to have the compressor triggering on certain frequency : for instance, you may want your drum compression to not trigger when the kick plays because it makes everything duck.
+*Low-cut/High-cut* : sometimes, it is undesirable to have the compressor triggering on certain frequency : for instance, you may want your drum compression to not trigger when the kick plays because it makes everything duck.
 You will use these filters for this : by raising the lowcut, you will get the compression you need on the rest of the kit but the kick.

 ### 2.3  Let's leave it there.